AXYS-Creative/essence/src/posts/books/seeking-simplicity.md

 img_full_description: Three hard cover copies of Seeking Simplicity
 img_side: /static/img/book-double-2.png
 img_side_description: Two hard cover copies of Seeking Simplicity
-bio: >-
-  Wayne Thomas, Ph.D., is a renowned expert in the field of minimalism and essentialism.
-With over two decades of research and practical experience, Dr. Thomas has dedicated his career to helping individuals and organizations achieve clarity and focus in their lives and work.

-  He holds a doctorate in Psychology from Stanford University, where his groundbreaking studies on human behavior and simplicity have earned him international acclaim.
-As a sought-after speaker and consultant, Dr. Thomas has worked with Fortune 500 companies, educational institutions, and non-profit organizations to implement strategies that enhance productivity and well-being through the principles of less.

-  Dr. Thomas is also a best-selling author, with several acclaimed books that explore the intersection of psychology and minimalism.
-His approachable style and profound insights have made him a favorite among readers seeking to transform their lives through the power of simplicity.
-When he's not writing or speaking, Dr. Thomas enjoys hiking, meditation, and spending time with his family in the serene landscapes of Northern California.
 author_portrait: /static/img/portrait-2.webp
 author_portrait_description: Wayne Thomas, a sharp man with glasses
 tags: